 The Management Board of the Creative Industries Policy and Evidence Centre (PEC) is pleased to issue this call for proposals to the research community.
 We are seeking projects that will contribute in a timely fashion to producing independent evidence that can aid the development of policies to support the continued success of the creative industries in the UK.
 In particular, the PEC’s Management Board has agreed the following four areas of research need, which applicants are encouraged to address:

-- Contributions, following the publication of The Augar Review of Post-18 Education, to understanding the value of creative post-18 education and the measurement of this value.
+Following the publication of The Augar Review of Post-18 Education, the value of creative post-18 education and the measurement of this value

-- Deepening understanding of how cultural institutions and the cultural sector contribute to the creative industries in their local areas, including to the growth of local creative industries.
+How cultural institutions and the cultural sector contribute to the creative industries in their local areas, including to the growth of local creative industries

-- Deepening understanding of how freelancers and micro enterprises contribute to the UK’s creative industries, and of the particular challenges that they face.
+How freelancers and micro enterprises contribute to the UK’s creative industries, and of the particular challenges that they face

-- Developing an understanding of business models and business model innovation in the creative industries, relating for example to the creation and capturing of value within value networks.
+Business models and business model innovation in the creative industries, relating for example to the creation and capturing of value within value networks

 Successful proposals will complement the PEC’s existing research portfolio, which comprises five main areas of work: